argonjs/docs/_tutorial/part5.md

 </html>
 {% endhighlight %}

-As in Tutorial 1, a separate file, app.js (the Typescript version is app.ts), contains the application code.
+As in Tutorial 1, a separate file, app.js (the Typescript is app.ts), contains the application code.

 ### The application code (Typescript and Javascript)

-The initializing code is very similar to
+The initializing code is very similar to Tutorial 1

 {% include code_highlight.html
 tscode='
+/// <reference path="../../typings/index.d.ts"/>
 // When we distribute Argon typings, we can get rid of this, but for now
 // we need to shut up the Typescript compiler about missing Argon typings declare const Argon:any;